angelxd84130/NewsClassification/README.md

 * The training results can be used in the automatic filing and search system of articles

 ### Data Mining
-The system collected articles through newsAPI, which are in 6 categories: science, general, health, business, entertainment, sports, and then stored them in a JSON file.
+The system collects articles through newsAPI, which are in 6 categories: science, general, health, business, entertainment, sports, and then stored them in a JSON file.
 Due to the limit of loading in that API, the amount of data that can be downloaded for each subject cannot exceed 100 at a time.
 Therefore, by running the system for 7 days to download daily data to increase the amount of data.